-When you’re looking for delicious easy appetizers for a party, make these tiny bites of pastry, cranberry sauce and Kaukauna® cheese in just 15 mins!
+When you’re looking for a delicious easy appetizer for a party, make these tiny bites of pastry, cranberry sauce and Kaukauna cheese in just 15 mins!

 Happy December, friends!
 Can you believe we’re already talking Holiday food, Holiday shopping and travel plans?!
 So many feelings hit me around this time of year, and probably the feeling of being overwhelmed the most.